itadinanta/rust-oids/README.md

 ### Minions.
 These are the little rustoid critters.
-- Each Minion shape and behaviour is determined by its, practically unique, **genotype**, which is basically just a string of bits.
+- Each Minion shape and behaviour are determined by its, practically unique, **genotype**, which is just a string of bits.
 - Body plan, limb geometry and mass distribution are fully simulated via the box2d **physics** engine.
 - Body plan, gender, appearance, and brain aspects of the **phenotype** of each Minion are fully determined by its genetic code.
 - Each Minion's **brain** is implemented via a simple 3 layer neural network.
 Brain has no learning capabilities, all behaviour is hardcoded at birth by genotype alone.